11Fred11/patternExtractor/README.md

 :bulb: **Input File :**

 1. Should be a .txt file.
-2. First couple of lines should describe these points :
+2. First couple of lines should have these points :
    * Number of classes.
    * Number of Sequences in each class.
    * The beginning of a class starting from `0`.

+<p align="center">
+  <img  src="https://raw.githubusercontent.com/10Fred10/patternExtractor/master/readme-assets/seq-img.png">
+</p>

 :star: **Output File :**

 The output file will be a `.txt` file containing a matrix.
->I could've gone for an `Excel` file here but that won't be a good choice, we are dealing with **huge** sequences here, and writing an Excel file will take unnecessary time.
+>I could've gone for an `Excel` file here but that won't be a optimal, we are dealing with **huge** sequences here, and writing an Excel file will take unnecessary time.

 The DataMining software used afterward accepts `.txt` files and works just fine.

-<p align="center">
-  <img  src="https://raw.githubusercontent.com/10Fred10/patternExtractor/master/readme-assets/seq-img.png">
-</p>

 <!-- CONTACT -->